 Does Disney Own Lego?

 You may have looked this up on Google and saw how it said that Disney owns Lego.
 However, we would implore you to pay attention to the day that they posted it on April Fools’.
 At one time, when Lego was struggling back in the 1990s, Disney may have looked at the company and considered it, but the brand may be too far outside of Disney’s brand image.
-Disney is primarily a media company and Lego is primarily a toy company, so it wouldn’t be a great fit.
+Disney is primarily a media company, and Lego is primarily a toy company, so it wouldn’t be a great fit.

 Mattel or Hasbro would be a more-than-likely buyer of Lego if it were to happen.
-Today, Lego has recovered and doing well enough that if they did sell, it would cost more than what even Disney could afford.
+Today, Lego has recovered and doing well enough that if it did sell, it would cost more than what even Disney could afford.

 Lego has a strong family history, and they may prefer to keep the brand within the family.
 It has been this way for over four generations, and they likely wouldn’t sell it unless the company fell on hard times.